 “I thought if the opportunity ever arose in life, that’s something I would enjoy,” she said.
 “It was a way to be involved in your community.”

 One of the most significant lasting impressions from that initial campaign experience was the importance of face-to-face contact with constituents, Arter recalled.
 Pushing a stroller around Beverly—her youngest, Ethan, had just turned 1—knocking on doors was an education for Arter, as it would be again three years later when she campaigned for a State Assembly seat in the Seventh District.

 “I knocked on over 7,000 doors and got to meet a lot of people, and hear their concerns and their hopes for their community,” she recalled.
 “People really appreciate personal attention—going out and knocking on doors, that means something to people.”

-Though her Assembly bid was unsuccessful, Arter—like her political idol Abraham Lincoln—didn’t let the defeat discourage her and pursued a seat on the freeholder board alongside running mate Joseph Howarth, of Evesham.
+Though her Assembly bid was unsuccessful, Arter——didn’t let the defeat discourage her and pursued a seat on the freeholder board alongside running mate Joseph Howarth, of Evesham.
 Along the way, she said, she “learned quite a bit about Burlington County and what people’s concerns were and what they’re facing.
 You meet people who are second mortgaging their houses so they can pay their taxes.”

 Naturally, her primary goals as freeholder are fiscal and social responsibility.
 But as for specific plans, Arter stressed she doesn’t like to “come into a situation with a preconceived idea of what’s needed.
 I like to come in and look at the lay of the land and see what the needs are and be able to address those needs … (My job is) to have spent time knocking on thousands of doors, and listening to what people’s concerns are, and coming in and getting to know each area so you’re able to make the best-informed decisions you can.”